Spasticity happens when muscles continuously contract, causing tightness or stiffness.

 These can cause an increase in spasticity.

-Your doctor may recommend injections of botulinum toxin if the spasticity is concentrated in one part of the body.
+Your doctor may suggest botulinum toxin (BOTOX) shots if the spasticity affects only one part of the body.

 These shots block the nerve signals by paralyzing the muscle to help stop painful contractions.